vdelia/vdelia.github.io/_drafts/clojure_intro.md

 **You need a JDK installed.
 I assume you have it.**

-There is only one right way to be up and running, which works on every platform.
-It is **Leiningen**.

-Don't download anything, ignore your package manager and just to the [leiningen][lein] website.
+The Clojure compiler is distributed as a jar file.
+You can download this file from [clojure.org][cljwebsite], and run it using `java`, but I strongly suggest to use [**Leiningen**][lein].
+It makes incredibily easy to manage clojure installations, as well as the handling of libraries your projects depend on.

 ### Leiningen

+Leiningen is probably the most popular Clojure project.
+It is the Clojure package manager, and it takes care of

+* building new projects, whose layout is based on templates

+* downloading the specified version of Clojure (which by the way comes as a jar archive)

+* downloading all the dependencies of your project.
+The community repository of Clojure libs is [Clojars][clojars].
+It handled Java dependencies as well, targeting any Maven repository.

+* building, compiling, running, deploying your project

+It has a rich set of plugins, that allows to extend its capabilities.
+There is much delivered in that little script!
+Not really.
+It's a little wrapper around the leiningen jar, which will be downloaded the first time you run it.

-All you need is the [lein][lein-script] (or [lein.bat][lein-bat] if you are on Windows) script.
+To **install**, you just have to download the [lein][lein-script] (or [lein.bat][lein-bat] if you are on Windows) script.

-On Linux or Mac it could be something like
+On Linux or Mac you need to run something like

 {% highlight bash %}
 $ mkdir ~/bin